kbroman/Talk_MAGIC2021/README.md

 ### Talk on &ldquo;QTL mapping in MAGIC populations with R/qtl2

-These are slides for a talk that I will give at the [MAGIC workshop](http://mtweb.cs.ucl.ac.uk/mus/www/MAGICdiverse/MAGIC_workshop.htm) in Cambridge, UK, on 23 July 2019.
+These are slides for a talk that I gave at the [MAGIC workshop](http://mtweb.cs.ucl.ac.uk/mus/www/MAGICdiverse/MAGIC_workshop.htm) in Cambridge, UK, on 23 July 2019.